coding-buddies-discord/cb-bots/README.md

   3. Commit your branch to the repo and PR it into `main`.
   ** To start PR's will be reviewed by me, but this is ONLY as we start off.
 The plan is to get a core-team that reviews and approves PRs.

+### Stack
+The only parts of the stack that are locked in are:
+ 1. Node.js
+ 2. Discord.js

+There are still things to figure out:
+ 1. Database
+ 2. Hosting
+ 3. Other shit that I'm not aware of at this point.

  Lastly, this will be a huge learning journey for all of us.
 There won't be pressures or expectations for anyone, just having fun and building something we can show off and talk about with pride.